Zofran Pregnancy Issues FAQs

 If you believe Zofran has caused a birth defect in your baby, you should first seek appropriate medical treatment.
 You may also want to consult with an experienced attorney to learn more about your options and the viability of any claim against the drug manufacturer, GSK.

 If you or your child has been harmed after being prescribed Zofran, you should first contact your doctor or other healthcare professional.
-It's also in your best interests to contact an experienced attorney to protect your rights.
-A product liability attorney familiar with Zofran litigation will review your legal claim for free.
+It's also in your best interests to contact an experienced drug and medical device attorney to protect your rights.
 That way, your legal options will be covered and you can focus on your health and the health of your child.